pvwradtke/LoD_POC/README.md

 - Down key: decrease the number of sprites.
 - LEFT key: increases the target frame rate (up to 60fps)
 - LEFT key: increases the target frame rate (down to 10fps)
+- SPACE key: switchs between a PSG and a MSX Music song (FM, YM2413).

 Possible target frame rates:
 - 60